 - Improve motivation through recognition and awards.
 With managers no longer able to congratulate individuals and teams for a job well done in person, digital awards and recognition offer an alternative way to celebrate great performance.

 Adapting performance management for the younger generation

-With millennials and Gen Z making up the majority of the workforce in 2020 the future of performance management will require an evidence-based understanding of what engages and motivates young employees, and a culture which reflects their expectations and ambitions.
+With millennials and Gen Z making up the majority of the workforce in 2020 the future of performance management will require an evidence-based understanding of what engages and motivates young employees, and a culture that reflects their expectations and ambitions.

-The Deloitte Global Millennial Survey 2020 highlighted a number of key issues in performance management which companies need to address as they move into the new year.
+The Deloitte Global Millennial Survey 2020 highlighted a number of key issues in performance management that companies need to address as they move into the new year.
 Diversity and inclusion, reskilling, sustainability and other issues of concern for millennials lead to an increase in job loyalty when businesses place an emphasis on them, and the result of such action is “more millennials saying they’d like to stay with their employers for at least 5 years than would prefer to leave within 2 years.”